abelikoff/find_dups/README.md

 ### Caching

 `find_dups` can cache signatures for files it processes to facilitate faster results upon repeated use.
-Cache can be built in advance (which is slow as it will calculate signatures for all files in the directory) on on the fly (which will only cache signatures for the files for which they are computed)
+Cache can be built in advance (which could be slow as it will calculate signatures for all files in the directory) on on the fly (which will only cache signatures for the files for which they are computed)